aframevr/aframe/docs/guides/building-a-360-image-gallery.md

 We want to write the component that fades the sky into a new 360&deg; image once one of the links are clicked.
 We'll call it `set-image`.
-The [component API documentation][components] provides a detailed reference for writing a component.
+The [component API documentation][component] provides a detailed reference for writing a component.
 A basic component skeleton might look like:

 Here is the skeleton for our set-image component.